 - The Poker Management will update the promotion display board total on a daily basis.

-- The qualifying hand will be reduced for every $2,250 of incrementation to the main Bad Beat jackpot.
+- The qualifying hand will be reduced for every $2,000 the Bad Beat jackpot increments.

-- Aces full of 5’s will be the lowest qualifying hand.
+- Four 2’s will be the lowest qualifying hand.

-- Once the bad beat has been won, it will start over at four 4s.
+- Once the bad beat has been won it will start over at four 5’s.